sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 <!-- expect($1).toBe(true) -->

-This one is understandable after spending some time with it, but it’s better to make it obvious:
+This one is understandable after a moment: it checks if either of the two arrays has any elements.
+However, it’s better to make it clearer:

 <!-- let dogs = [1], cats = [2] -->